 ROMs, EPROMs, and EEPROMs

 Historically, ROMs used to be a type of hard-wired memory that could not be changed upon manufacturing.
 While they are still used today, they are pretty impractical for makers.
 So you’ll most likely use an EPROM or EEPROM.
-EPROMs are Electronically Programmable Read Only Memory chips that can be erased with UV light.
-EEPROMs are electronically erasable and I wrote an extensive article explaining how they can be used.
+EPROMs can be erased with UV light while EEPROMs are electronically erasable.

 Permanently Storing Large Amounts of Data